hualie/hualie.github.io/index.md

 ## About Me

 I am a senior research engineer at <a rel='nofollow' target='_blank' href="https://www.insta360.com/">Insta360</a>/<a rel='nofollow' target='_blank' href="https://www.antigravity.tech/">Antigravity</a>, where I work on 3D Vision, with a focus on visual depth estimation.
 I obtained a PhD degree from the <a rel='nofollow' target='_blank' href="https://www.cuhk.edu.cn/en">CUHK (Shenzhen)</a> in 2021, supervised by <a rel='nofollow' target='_blank' href="https://scholar.google.com/citations?user=t8UduWwAAAAJ">Prof. Rui Huang</a>.
 During late 2020, I interned at Alibaba Cloud AI Lab mentored by <a rel='nofollow' target='_blank' href="https://scholar.google.com/citations?user=GHOQKCwAAAAJ&hl=en">Dr. Zilong Dong</a>, where I conducted research on 360° depth estimation.
+Earlier, I studied active 3D construction using structured light with <a rel='nofollow' target='_blank' href="https://openreview.net/profile?id=~zhan_song3">Prof. Zhan Song</a> at SIAT, CAS.

 ## Research Interests